GROWTH|WISE

 The verification layer

-This is the space that decision reliability infrastructure addresses.
-It instruments the coordination layer — making visible whether the decision rights architecture is actually functioning in practice.
+Decision reliability infrastructure addresses this.
+It instruments the coordination layer, making visible whether the decision rights architecture is actually functioning in practice.

 The AI governance dimension

-The question becomes sharper when regulators enter the picture.
+Regulators are now asking the same question.
 The EU AI Act goes into enforcement in August 2026.
 CCPA ADMT regulations are expanding.
-These regulations require that human decision rights be genuinely exercised — not just formally assigned.
+Both require that human decision rights be genuinely exercised, not just formally assigned.

 Alan Knox argues that regulators will increasingly distinguish between the checkpoint (the moment where a human has to approve something) and the decision owner (the person actually making the call).
 A DACI chart that says Sarah is the Approver satisfies the checkpoint requirement.
-But did Sarah actually decide, or did she just authorize what the Driver recommended?
+Whether Sarah actually decided, or simply authorized what the Driver recommended, is a different question entirely.

 Regulators won’t accept a DACI chart as evidence of genuine human oversight.
 They’ll want to see that the decision owner was actually present in the decision.
 That they integrated input.
 That they exercised judgment.
 That they were willing to override the recommendation if their judgment diverged.